doc4d/docs/docs/Desktop/sessions.md

 To manage this configuration in production, you need to use remote user sessions.
 Actually, requests coming from both the remote 4D application and its Qodly pages loaded in Web areas need to work inside the same session.
 You just have to share the session between the remote client and its web pages so that you can have the same [session storage](../API/SessionClass.md#storage) and client license, wherever the request comes from (web or remote 4D).

 Note that [privileges](../ORDA/privileges.md) should be set in the session before executing a web request, so that the user automatically gets their privileges for web access (see example).
-Keep in mind that privileges **only apply to requests coming from the web**, not to the 4D code executed in a standard remote session.
+Keep in mind that privileges **only apply to requests coming from the web**.

 You can develop this configuration in your 4D Developer application (single-user): you can use the [standalone session](#standalone-sessions) to code and test all features related to web access, whether your application is intended for single-user or client/server deployment.